 - Extent that the crime would affect a felon’s fitness for ability to perform

 - Time elapsed since the offense

 - Person’s age when the crime was committed

 - Information demonstrating rehabilitation and good conduct

-Careers that May Be Challenging to Enter
+Careers that May be Challenging to Enter with a Sex Offense

 To be eligible for employment with many federal agencies, an applicant must meet certain standards.
 Situations that may disqualify a candidate for a federal position include conviction of a felony whether it is a sex crime or not.